 Budgets in Slovenia are adopted for two years at a time.
 They are drafted by the government and passed by the National Assembly.
 The Ministry of Finance conducts procedures and activities that ensure the implementation of adopted budgets as a whole and on the level of individual ministries and their financial plans.
-The Ministry of Education, Science and Sport participates in the drafting of the financial plan for pre-school education, basic education, upper secondary and tertiary education, and monitors its implementation.
+The ministry responsible for education participates in the drafting of the financial plan for pre-school education, basic education, upper secondary and tertiary education, and monitors its implementation.
 The budget documentation specifies purposes and outcomes for individual programmes and indicators that measure the performance.

 The financing system for pre-school, basic, upper secondary and post-secondary education is governed centrally.
 The Organisation and Financing of Education Act specifies the sources of funding by purpose, duty and responsibility and lays down the terms and conditions of financing and supervision.